-By offering only the IAAS service, the providers, who are not very focused on a target group or customer solution, ignore the nature of the IaaS service.
-IAAS is nothing yet.
-Before you, as a customer, can use your available IT resources, you still have to arrange a lot of things.
-You have to install your operating system, applications, data, policies, and much more.
-You have to configure the whole environment as if you had bought your own hardware.
+By offering only the IAAS service, providers, who are not very focused on a target group or customer solution, are ignoring the nature of the IaaS service.
+After all, IAAS is nothing yet.
+Before you, as a customer, can use your available IT resources, there are many things you need to put in place.
+You need to install your Operating System, your applications, your data, your policies and much more.
+You must configure the whole environment as if you bought your hardware.

-So this is how many providers offer their IAAS as a partial solution.
-They see IaaS as a replacement for co-location services or as an alternative to your hardware.
-Of course, you can market the service in this way.
-However, you create relatively little added value by doing so, and you make yourself easily comparable to the customer.
-This is reinforced by the fact that most IaaS parties only communicate about the technical benefits and features.
+Thus, many providers do offer their IAAS as a partial solution.
+They see IaaS as a replacement for colocation services or an alternative to proprietary hardware.
+Of course, you can market the service this way.
+Doing so creates relatively little added value and makes you easily comparable for the customer.
+This is compounded by the fact that most IaaS parties only communicate about the technical benefits and features.

-At that point, who do you put the translation between that technical semi-finished product and your customers’ business with as an IAAS provider?
-As an IAAS provider, who expects to have the intelligence to see the possible applications and benefits for their organisation’s business in combination with a virtual server in your Cloud environment or in that of your partners?
+At that point, who do you put the translation between that technical semi-finished product and your customers’ business to as an IAAS provider?
+As an IAAS provider, who expects to have the intelligence to see the potential applications and benefits to their organisations’ operations when combined with a virtual server in your Cloud environment or your partners?
 Right, with your potential customer.
-He needs to make an extra effort to understand what he can do with you and what he can gain from it, specifically in his case.
+The latter has to make an extra effort to understand what he can do with you and what he gains from it, specifically in his case.

-As an IaaS provider, you have to help your potential customers with these questions.
-Be the translator between your technical services, the customer’s business, and the market developments that your target group and the potential customer are dealing with.
+As an IaaS provider, you must help potential customers with those questions.
+Translate your technology services, the client’s business, and the market developments your target and potential client is facing.

-This is not necessary in the case of data centre services, where the added value is focused on the equipment that will be placed in the data centre.
-Issues such as energy, cooling, location, security and so on are important.
-Hardware reselling is often about replacing existing systems or a newer generation of systems.
-Specifications are then essential.
+With data centre services, this is unnecessary, where the added value is focused on the equipment in the data centre.
+Then things like energy, cooling, location, security and so on do matter.
+Hardware resell often involves replacing what is already there or a newer generation of systems.
+Specifications then matter most.

-With IaaS services, you shift more to your customer’s business because of the service’s operational character.
-He also feels he is outsourcing more and will be working with you for a more extended period of time.
-So he needs to understand your current and future value to his organisation.
-What specifically are you going to help him with?
+With IaaS services, the operational nature of the service means you slide much more into your customer’s business.
+He will also outsource more with you.
+And he will engage with you for a more extended period.
+So he needs to understand your current and future value to his organisation very well.
+What precisely will you help him with?

-That’s what you need to explain.
-Help your potential customer understand the value of your services for his kind of organisation.
-This is important, especially in the first phase of his buying process, the awareness phase.
-You can do this by choosing.
-By choosing organisations that best fit your service.
-Because if you know them, you can do the translation for these organisations.
-This costs the organisation less effort, and he can explain it better within his organisation.
+You need to explain that.
+You are helping your potential customer understand the value of your service to their kind of organisation.
+Especially in the first phase of his buying process, the awareness phase, this is important.
+You can do so by choosing.
+To choose clients that best suit your services.
+Because if you know them, you can translate for these organisations.
+This will cost the organisation less effort, and he can explain it better within his organisation.

-Therefore, you must choose the type of customer you find within specific target groups.
-You will then explain your value on the standard and relevant developments and themes within those target groups, which is your translation.
-So the target group recognises itself in your value and is more likely to be curious about its awareness and need.
-And that makes him more likely to talk to you.
+So you have to choose a type of customer you find within specific target groups.
+On the standard and relevant developments and themes within those audiences, you will then explain your value.
+Your translation.
+By doing so, the target audience recognises your value again, and curiosity is more likely to be aroused in awareness and need.
+And that makes him more likely to enter the conversation with you.